qalle2/nes-stillimage/README.md

   * the width must be 8&ndash;256 pixels and a multiple of 8 pixels
   * the height must be 8&ndash;224 pixels and a multiple of 8 pixels
   * may only contain these colours (hexadecimal RRGGBB): `000000`, `555555`, `aaaaaa`, `ffffff`
-  * if the image is too complex (has too many distinct tiles), it will be automatically simplified, which reduces the quality and takes a lot of time
+  * if the image is too complex (has too many distinct tiles), it will be automatically simplified which reduces the quality
 * *outputColour0*&hellip;*outputColour3*: the output palette:
   * each colour is an NES colour index in hexadecimal (`00` to `3f`).
   * optional; the default is `0f 00 10 30` (greyscale)